louisbichard/notes/Revision/Cryptography/exam-questions.md

 ###Explain what is meant by collisions for a hash function.

+A collision refers to when multiple inputs to a hash function create the same output.

+// TODO: DOUBLE CHECK THIS

 ###Explain what is meant by a hash function being one-way.

+A hash function is one way if for any given value h it is very hard to find x so that H(x) = h.
+One way functions cannot be found out in reverse.

+// TODO: CLEAN UP THIS ANSWER, IT'S FLAKEY

 ###Explain the notion of weak collision resistance for a hash function.

+Weak collision resistance means that for any given input it is hard (but not impossible) to find another input that has the same hash code

 ###Explain how an opponent can forge signatures if the hash function is not weak collision resistant

 ###Explain the notion of strong collision resistance

+Strong collision resistance is where it is hard to find any inputs at all that have the same output from two different inputs

 ###Name hash functions that are currently recommended (You do not need to know the Merkle-Damgard construction and the sponge construction for hash functions)

+SHA-2 and SHA-3 family

+// TODO: DOUBLE CHECK IF THERE ARE MORE OF THESE THAT WE CAN USE

 ###Past paper question (10 marks)